WHAMMY Headphone Amplifier

 Wayne wanted a universal headphone amp for his desk.
-This is the fruits of that idea.
-It’s made to be made in an afternoon or an evening and it has no builder adjustments, so it’s going to have a high likleyhood of success and completion for beginners and experienced DIYers.
+This is the fruit of that idea.
+It’s made to be made in an afternoon or an evening and it has no builder adjustments, so it’s going to have a high likelihood of success and completion for beginners and experienced DIYers.

 It's an all in one PCB, just wire the AC & fuse, input and output jacks.
 Add a selector switch if you like.